Alone-737/Minecraft_/README.md

-# download the png file and the file path in texture
+# download the png file and add the file path in texture